ThinkEQ/assembly-solutions-ltd/src/pages/product/automotive-control-panels.md

         Our 32,000sqft factory is based in the UK, which means that we can offer all our clients a fast turnaround, as well as giving you the reassurance that we will be there when you need us.
 As a family-run business, we pride ourselves on only offering the highest levels of customer service and our longstanding client relationships are testament to this.

+        **Why outsource your control panel manufacturing?**

+        From simple box build to large and highly technical bespoke panel build assembly, our dedicated team will work with you to create a control panel that suits your needs.
+We relish a challenge, so whatever you throw at us, we have the skills and determination to help you complete your projects on time, every time.
+By working with ASL, you can ultimately reduce your costs, remove your bottlenecks and improve your quality.
   - type: column
     column:
       text: |-